apache/cordova-plugin-whitelist/README.md

 # cordova-plugin-legacy-whitelist

+## Description

+### Deprecation Notice

 This plugin implements the Cordova 3.6 Whitelist policy for Cordova 4.0.
-Please use cordova-plugin-whitelist instead, as it's more secure.
+Please use [cordova-plugin-whitelist](https://github.com/apache/cordova-plugin-whitelist) instead, as it's more secure.

 Supported on:
 - cordova-android@4.0.0